Does Jumping Rope Work Out Your Arms?

 Arm Swings

 To improve the strength benefits for your upper body, add a variety of arms swings into your jump rope workout routine.
-Instead of simply twirling the rope forward, twirl the rope backward.
+Instead of simply twirling the rope forward, swing the rope backward.
 Also, hold both handles in one hand and swing the rope at your side for a stronger resistance on one arm.
-Swing the rope in a figure eight position in front or or to the side of your body.
+Swing the rope in a figure eight position in front or to the side of your body.
 Reverse the figure eight for equal training.